BSIP ICONOGRAPHY Cataloguing Policy

-This policy is used in the cataloguing of all sources.
+This policy is used in the cataloguing of all iconographic sources.

 - All original art dated 800 CE to the present regardless of medium;

 - Photographs post 1950 that have historic value and significance.
 This includes pictures of folk/traditional practices, and prominent musicians, trade catalogues that have value in providing historical record.
 Stock photography is explicitly excluded from the database.

 Secondary sources (such as material published in books)